-2.12 The USO Fund has been created through contribution of 5% of Adjusted Gross Revenue (AGR) by the access service providers.
+2.12 The USO Fund has been created through contribution of 5% of AGR by the access service providers.
 This contribution is built into overall pre-determined licence fee from the telecom service providers.
 Presently the entire licence fee including contribution towards USOF is credited to the Consolidated Funds of India.
-The funds are released for utilization on the basis of projects sponsored by USOF Administrator, trend of utilization in past and overall budgetary exercise.
-This has led to a catch 22 position.
-The Department of Telecom has been representing time and again that the funds placed at the disposal of USOF Administrator are grossly inadequate and operates as a serious constraint for new projects as well as ongoing projects.
+The funds are released for utilization on the basis of projects structured by USOF Administrator, trend of utilization in past and overall budgetary exercise.
+This has led to a vicious circle.
+The Department of Telecom has been representing time and again that the funds placed at the disposal of USOF Administrator is totally inadequate and works as a serious constraints for new projects as well as ongoing projects.
 The Finance Ministry has time and again drawn the attention of the Department regarding utilization level and has accordingly provided funds which are only about 25 to 50 per cent of total annual accumulation in USOF.
 The blame game continues.
-While legislating on USOF there was a strong voice in Parliament that the funds should not become part of overall receipts of the Union Government.
+AT the time of formulating USOF there was a strong demand in Parliament that the funds should not become part of overall receipts of the Union Government.
 Though the fund has been made non-lapsable, the other rigidities emanating from normal budgetary exercise remains.
 The assurance during the Parliament debate that adequate funds would be made available to the Department is perhaps not fulfilled.

 - 2.13 It is extremely critical that all contributions of the service providers to USOF are kept in a separate account with the USOF Administrator.
 It should not be a part of Government's general revenue.
 The funds should be used exclusively for assisting the rural projects.
-Almost all recent legislation and regulation internationally on USO recognize this feature and provide for a separate maintenance of the funds from the Government revenue and budgetary system. - 2.14 In order to effectively enforce the degree of separation of the fund accounts from Government some countries appoint an independent financial manager to collect whole investment and distribute the funds.
+Almost all recent USO related legislation and regulation internationally recognize this feature and provide for a separate maintenance of the funds from the Government revenue and budgetary system. - 2.14 In order to effectively enforce the degree of separation of the fund Government accounts from some countries appoint independent financial manager to collect whole investment and distribute the funds.
+It is felt that this job could be effectively assisted to a small cell totally committed to USOF under the control of Member (Finance).
 Given the importance of transparency in the management and decision making process of the fund and the need to secure the support of the contributors of the funds, financial independence from the Government including acts and rules relating to project approval as laid in the Government system is a must.